Odeneho-Calculus/kalai-agent/QUICK_START.md

 ## Step 4: Using the Extension

-1. In the Extension Development Host window, click on the KalAI Agent icon in the activity bar
+1. In the Extension Development Host window, click on the Kalai Agent icon in the activity bar
 2. The chat interface will open in the sidebar
-3. To use "Edit with AI", select some code, right-click, and choose "KalAI: Edit with AI"
+3. To use "Edit with AI", select some code, right-click, and choose "Kalai: Edit with AI"

 ## Troubleshooting